alepape1/Bentayga-satellite/assembly/readme.md

 Therefore, before closing a profile think if all the nuts and bolts are placed, and what are you going to attach to the profile.

 ![nut_warning](./imgs/cad/00_warning.png)

+It is recommended to read all the instructions once before starting the assembly because there are some information that it is useful to know beforehand.

+---

 ## Place nuts in 80mm-profiles